sajanptl/morb-slam2/README.md

     R11 R12 R13 T14 R21 R22 R23 T24 R31 R32 R33 T34

 where Rij is the rotation component at row i and column j, and Tij is the translation component at row i and column j. i and j correspond to the homogeneous matrix rows and columns.

+The following documentation on installation and setup is sampled from ORB SLAM2's README.
+Follow it for instructions on all the dependencies that must be installed in order to run MORB SLAM2.

 # ORB-SLAM2
 **Authors:** [Raul Mur-Artal](http://webdiis.unizar.es/~raulmur/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/), [J. M. M. Montiel](http://webdiis.unizar.es/~josemari/) and [Dorian Galvez-Lopez](http://doriangalvez.com/) ([DBoW2](https://github.com/dorian3d/DBoW2))